Lesson video

 Luther thought this was a problem because they would not be able to fully understand and interpret the teachings of the Bible.

-As long as you've explained it, that's what I'm looking for there.
+To me, that's absolutely fine as long as you've explained it, that's what I'm looking for there.

 Right, let's move on to our second and final learning cycle for today, which is the Lutheran Reformation.

-And on the 15th of June 1520, Pope Leo X called 41 of Luther's "95 Theses" heretical.
+Now Luther's beliefs became to the attention of the Pope and on the 15th of June 1520, Pope Leo X called 41 of Luther's 95 theses heretical.

-Now, heretical means that it's something that goes against the teachings of the church.
+Now heretical means that it's something that goes against the teachings of the church.

-People have made a choice to believe something which they should not, according to the pope in the Roman Catholic Church.
+People have made a choice to believe something which they should not according to the Pope in the Roman Catholic Church.

-I'll forget everything I said."
-Luther however refused.
+I'll forget everything I said.

-And not only did he refuse the pope's order, he actually publicly burnt the pope's letter telling him to do so.
+And not only did he refuse the Pope's order, he actually publicly burnt the Pope's letter telling him to do so.

-So this is Luther effectively declaring his intention that he is no longer going to be bound by the authority of the pope.
+So this is Luther effectively declaring his intention that he is no longer going to be bound by the authority of the Pope.

 This was a big step at this point in time.